ewilderj/ewilderj/README.md

 - ⚡ Fun fact: ...
 -->

-My journey in open source started some time before GitHub, so you're unlikely to find too much in the contribution graphs as most of my coding stopped around ten years ago, and I contribute in other ways these days.
+My journey in open source started some time before GitHub existed, so you're unlikely to find too much in the contribution graphs as most of my coding stopped around ten years ago, and I contribute in other ways these days.
 The benefit of this `README` is that I can tell you about it—non-code contributions are vital for modern open source!

 ### Places to reach me